TritonDataCenter/manta-marlin/docs/index.md

 On top of these, Marlin adds two components:

-* Job worker tier, which locates new and abandoned jobs in Moray, assigns task groups to individual storage and compute nodes, and monitors job progress.
+* Job supervisor tier, which locates new and abandoned jobs in Moray, assigns task groups to individual storage and compute nodes, and monitors job progress.
 * Compute node agents, which execute and monitor tasks and report progress and completion.

-There's a cluster of web tier workers and job workers in each datacenter, but there's no real DC-awareness among these components.
+There's a cluster of web tier servers and job supervisors in each datacenter, but there's no real DC-awareness among these components.

 **Job state**